MHML21/minesweeper-ai/README.md

 > The red boxes indicate the most recent action taken.
 Progress is for moves that have at least one already revealed tile around them while guesses are moves that are completely isolated from revealed tiles.

 This reward structure is almost identical to the one used in [jakejhansen's Github Repo](https://github.com/jakejhansen/minesweeper_solver).
 A guess is given a negative reward because although it can reveal safe squares, it does so through luck rather than logic.
 My reward structure (and my agent) differs from the one referenced above by excluding non-progress moves (clicking on already revealed tiles) altogether.
 This speeds up training because the agent does not waste time learning to not click on already clicked-on squares.
-I do this by simply lowering the Q-values for already revealed squares to the minimum Q-value so that the agent will be guaranteed to pick the maximum Q-value among the unsolved squares:
+We can do this by simply lowering the Q-values for already revealed squares to the minimum Q-value so that the agent will be guaranteed to pick the maximum Q-value among the unsolved squares:

 ```python